 How you spend the first few hours of your morning can set the tone for the rest of your day.
 Routines inevitably lead to efficiency, since they remove the decision-making step, saving you time and energy.
-Some of the world’s most admired, creative, and successful people rely on their own morning routines to ensure their days are as productive and fruitful as can be.
+Some of the world’s most admired, creative and successful people rely on their own morning routines to ensure that their days are as productive and fruitful as can be.
 If you resist your morning wake-up call and hit snooze, you might take a tip or two from the routines below to create a better habit.

 Five morning routines to set your day up for success

 Light a candle, hug your partner, wash your face – whatever you do in the morning, make it a ritual that marks the start of a new day and a fresh start.
 American dancer Twyla Tharp is a big believer in rituals for both creativity and accountability.
 In her book, The Creative Habit, she writes about her morning routine, which consists of waking up at 5:30 a.m., dressing for her workout and then hailing a taxi to take her to the gym.